Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 **To pass this course you must meet the following requirements**:

+- Complete the tutorial
+- Write two blog posts
-- Complete all required tutorials
+- Complete all challenges assigned in class
-- Pass all projects according to the associated project rubric
-- Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences
+- Complete the final project according to the associated [project rubric](Project/MakeUtility.md), delivered to the class on the final day of the course

 ## Attendance